code-flower/cloc-server/README.md

 #### How to Build

-`gulp build [--env=production] [--chrome]`
+`gulp build [--env=production]`

 The production flag will cause assets to be minified.
-The chrome flag will add to the build the files necessary to run the app as a chrome extension.

 #### Deploying to production